junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 <br>

 "So, what now?
 You want to keep hunting?
-Or retired or something?"
+Or retired, an extended vacation by the beach?
+Or like Bobby used to do, a new commanding center, training newbies?"
 Sam is the one asks.

 "Anything, hell, all of that."
 Dean shrugs.
 "Now we just, *live*.
 After everything we fought for, we never get to really *live* this world, enjoy the life as promised, with all the peace and freedom and happiness.
 I mean, isn't it about the time?
 The paradise on Earth?"